 Many caregivers feel guilty about taking a break.

-However, taking breaks provide much needed strength and clarity for the continued challenges that lie ahead.
+However, taking breaks provides much-needed strength and clarity for the continued challenges that lie ahead.

-A break can take many forms, including participating in social activities, exercising, or engaging in relaxing and restful activities like reading a book, watching a movie, or taking a trip.
+A break can take many forms, including social activities, exercise, or relaxing, restful activities like reading a book, watching a movie, or taking a trip.

 It’s important to schedule some time off to give your mind a break from thinking about the disease and caregiving tasks.